-Juicy, smoky, flavorful pork chops are delicious and easy to make on the Traeger Grill or your favorite Smoker.
-Traeger Smoked Pork Chops deliver a perfect bite every time.
+Juicy, smoky, flavorful pork chops are delicious to make on the Traeger Grill or your favorite smoker.
+This easy Traeger Pork Chops recipe delivers a perfect bite every time.

 Cooking pork on a smoker allows the flavor to build and permeate the flesh of the pork slowly before it is cooked all the way through.
-The thicker the pork the easier it is able to do.
+The thicker the pork the easier it is.
+You will get perfect results every time with our easy recipe.

-If you don't have thick pork chops, smoking a whole pork loin is another great way to get the same delicious smoky flavors as these Traeger pork chops.
+If you don't have thick pork chops, smoking a whole pork loin is another great way to get the same delicious smoky flavors and tender texture as these Traeger pork chops.

-Seasoning / Dry Rub - Having a delicious blend of seasoning is key.
-I went with garlic powder, onion powder, kosher salt, freshly ground black pepper, and a minced sprig of fresh rosemary.
-If you want to use dry rosemary, you can do that too.
-The key is to have a well-seasoned rub to create a beautiful crust on the pork chop.
+- Seasoning / Dry Rub - We used garlic powder, onion powder, kosher salt, freshly ground black pepper, and a minced sprig of fresh rosemary.

-Some Variations on the Rub: If you want more of a BBQ flavor, try using a mix of smoked paprika, brown sugar, garlic, salt, and pepper.
+Dry Rub Variations: If you want more of a BBQ flavor, try using a mix of smoked paprika, brown sugar, garlic, salt, and pepper.
 You can even finish it off with your favorite BBQ sauce.
-If you are low on different herbs and spices, you can also use store-bought rubs and seasoning.
-You can use your favorite steak rub or even a poultry rub can work in a pinch.

 Step One: Remove the pork chops from the packaging and pat them dry with paper towels.
-Lay them onto a cutting board or rimmed baking dish.
 Next, combine the seasonings in a small bowl to make the dry rub.
 Drizzle the pork chops with olive oil.
-Make sure they are thoroughly coated so that the rub will adhere.
 Sprinkle the dry rub on the pork chops being sure to cover both sides and the edges as well.

-Step Two: Place pork chops directly on the grill grates in the preheated smoker.
-Close the lid and smoke the pork chops at 225°F. If you are using your Traeger wood-pellet grill, turn on the super smoke feature for great smoke flavor.
+Step Two: Place the bone-in chops directly on the grill grates in the preheated smoker.
+Close the lid and smoke the pork chops at 225°F. If you are using your Traeger pellet smoker, turn on the super smoke feature for great smoke flavor.
 Let them smoke for about 50 to 60 minutes or until the internal temperature reaches 120°F.

 Common Questions